ashish-002/AzureDF/README.md

 b.
 Data flow for JSON Output: This activity processes the JSON data output from the API call using a data flow.

 Pipeline Annotations
-The pipeline has a timeout of 12 hours.
 Retries are disabled.
-Input and output data are not secured.
-Last Publish Time
-The pipeline was last published on 2024-02-17 at 12:55:13 UTC.

 Note
 This README provides an overview of the AlphaETLPipeline.
 For detailed information on each activity, including configurations and dependencies, refer to the pipeline definition file.